-1. Model your spiritual life to them.
+1. Model your spiritual life to children.

-The reality of anything related to parenting is that you pass on what you do.
-If you want to pass anything on to your kids spiritually, you must model it for them.
+For anything related to parenting, you must pass along what you desire to see.
+If you want to pass anything to your kids spiritually, you must model it for them.
 They will watch you for 18+ years!

-2. Involve them in a church.
+2. Involve kids in a church.